powerthazan/YOURLS-GA-MP-Tracking/README.md

 Track YOURLS link clicks with Google Analytics Measurement protocol in Real Time

-YOURLS.org is a best cumstom URL shortner script in PHP.
-YOURLS has many usefull plugins.
-I've build this plugin for track link clicks in real time with Google Analytics.
-Already few plugins available for this purpose.
+YOURLS.org is the best custom URL shortner script in PHP.
+YOURLS has many useful plugins.
+I've built this plugin to track link clicks in real time with Google Analytics.
+There are already few plugins available for this purpose.
 Unfortunately  they are not working.
-So I've build my own plugin.
+So I've build my own.
 It is working perfectly.

 <h3>
  Start Up </h3>